How to book Greek ferry tickets – Travel tips & info

 Well, I can direct you to my Cyclades ebook.
 In “Cyclades Explained,” you will find info about every island, and 12 suggested itineraries for a fantastic Greek holiday.
 You can purchase the Cyclades ebook directly from my website.

-When it’s the best time to buy Greek ferry tickets?
+When is the best time to buy Greek ferry tickets?

 The best time to buy Greek ferry tickets is when you know the exact dates of your vacation.
 Most Greek ferry companies announce their itineraries several months in advance (usually more than six months), so if you want peace of mind, book them as early as possible.

-On the other hand, booking too much in advance is not a thing in Greece.
-So, for example, you won’t be able to book one or two years ahead.
+On the other hand, booking too far in advance is not a common practice in Greece.
+For example, you won’t be able to book more than one or two years ahead.

-As a rule of thumb, I think that booking 2-4 months in advance is fine.
-However, if you don’t mind traveling on the deck, 2-3 weeks before your journey is also a reasonable timeframe.
+As a general rule, I think booking 2-4 months in advance is sufficient.
+However, if you don’t mind traveling on the deck, a timeframe of 2-3 weeks before your journey is also reasonable.

-What are the seat types in a Greek ferry?
+What are the seat types on a Greek ferry?

 A woman on a business class seat on a Greek ferry during the pandemic